hoangduytran/blender-manual/manual/editors/3dview/controls/snapping.rst

 .. _bpy.types.ToolSettings.use_snap_project:

-Project Individual Elements
-   Only available if Snap To Face is enabled.
-   Rather than the default behavior where only the "Snap With" point gets snapped to the target and the rest of the selection follows along (maintaining the original shape), this option makes each object (in Object Mode) or vertex
+Project Individual Elements :guilabel:`Face Project` Rather than the default behavior where only the "Snap With" point gets snapped to the target and the rest of the selection follows along (maintaining the original shape), this option makes each object (in Object Mode) or vertex